mahecode/MERN-Quiz-App/README.md

-In this project directory you have to first all dependencies.
+In this project directory you have to first of all dependencies.

 ### `npm install`